Leeds University Business School: Location

 Leeds University Business School is housed in several buildings at the University of Leeds, including the 19th-century Maurice Keyworth building (previously Leeds Grammar School), Charles Thackrah building and Clarendon building.
 The School also shares the Newlyn building and Esther Simpson building with the School of Law, which officially opened in October 2019 and March 2022 respectively.
 Leeds University Business School is situated on the western campus of the University of Leeds, located 1 mi north of Leeds city centre.
 The Marks & Spencer company archive is also housed here, containing over 60,000 artefacts and pieces moved there in 2009 from London to Leeds, the birthplace of the company.
 Further buildings include the Liberty Building, home to the Faculty of Law, and Western Lecture Theatre.

 Profile and reputation

-The Business School is a top ten UK business and management research institution.
-Over 200 academic staff conduct research across the six departments of Accounting and Finance, Economics, International Business, Management, Marketing, and Work and Employment Relations In 2019, Professor Julia Bennell was appointed the new Executive Dean.
+For business and management research, Leeds was ranked twelfth in the UK for the quality of its research and fifth for research power in the 2021 Research Excellence Framework.
+It had 145 research active full time equivalent staff in business and management, making it the sixth largest group in the UK.